Before Baby Comes

-Who will care for your pet when you 're in the hospital delivering your baby and during the first few exhausting days when you return home?
+Who will care for your pet when you 're in the hospital delivering your baby and during the first few days when you return home?
 Line up someone reliable ahead of time.

 Before bringing your baby into your home for the first time, introduce her scent to your pet.
-This can be done by sending home a blanket or article of clothing previously worn by the child.
-Experts say that your attitude around your pet is important during the early transition stages.
+This can be done by sending home a blanket or article of clothing worn by the child.
+Experts say that your attitude around your pet is most important during the early transition stages.